GongMLGroup/reproducibility-by-example/README.md

 | Organized Project Structure| `structure`      | Modular folders, path fixes |
 | Documentation             | `docs`           | `README.md`, docstrings |

+> Hyperparameter search iterations were reduced from 100 &rarr; 10 to accelerate testing.
+While this sacrifices result quality, it prioritizes speed, as this repository emphasizes reproducibilty over optimization.

 **This is not a judgment on the original work** — all research code evolves!
 We aim to show how small changes can amplify impact.

 ---